 Super soft with fab firm yet not crunchy crust, it was packed with tiny seeds.
-Tasting like a premium seeded slice, it made for a delicious sandwich (fish fingers or warm chicken salad were both tested out) and was just as great served with just butter.
+Tasting like a premium seeded slice, it made for a delicious sandwich.
+Fish fingers or warm chicken salad were both tested out and enjoyed.
+It was just as great served with just butter.

-Unlike any cheesecake I’ve had before, the biscuit base was replaced by a light and fluffy sponge, which was topped with jam and a citrus, zingy and seriously creamy, intensely thick cream cheese layer.
+Unlike any cheesecake I’ve had before, the biscuit base was replaced by a light and fluffy sponge.
+It was topped with jam and a citrus, zingy and seriously creamy, intensely thick cream cheese layer.
 Earning major brownie points for sharing at work, it had mixed reviews but overall a winner.

 My favourite however was the 100% Rye Bread with Prunes.
 A yeast free, rye sourdough, dotted with prunes.